istmobiome/web/content/home/projects.md

 weight = 50  # Order that this section will appear.

 title = "Project Portal"
-subtitle = "Use the cards to access individual projects, buttons to filter projects by keyword, or [this link](/projects/) to see a list of all projects."
+subtitle = "Use the cards to access individual projects or the buttons to filter projects by keyword."

 [content]
   # Page type to display.
 E.g. project.